The Geometry of Adversarial Training in Binary Classification: Reformulations of Adversarial Training

 where $\nu$ is an arbitrary reference measure on $\domain$, to be specified later.
 The set $\mathfrak N_\nu$ is a two-sided ideal in the $\sigma$-algebra $\B(\domain)$, interpreted as ring with addition $\triangle$ and multiplication $\cap$.
 This allows us to define the quotient $\sigma$-algebra

 with the equivalence relation $\sim_\nu$, defined by

-Note that $\nu(A\triangle B)$ is called the Fr\'echet-Nikodym pseudo-metric on $\B(\domain)$ which is a metric on the quotient $\sigma$-algebra $\B_\nu(\domain)$.
-The following proposition states that the minimization in \labelcref{eq:baseline_adv} can be rewritten as the minimization of some sort of quotient norm on the quotient $\sigma$-algebra $\B_\nu(\domain)$.
+\editscolor The function $d_\nu(A,B) := \nu(A \triangle B)$ is non-negative, symmetric and sub-additive, and hence defines a pseudo-metric on $\B(\domain)$.
+This function is also zero if and only if $A\sim_\nu B$, and hence it is a metric on the quotient $\sigma$-algebra $\B_\nu(\domain)$.
+In some sources this metric is called the Fr\'echet--Nikod\'ym pseudo-metric, see e.g. Section 1.12 in \cite{bogachev2007measure}. \nc The following proposition states that the minimization in \labelcref{eq:baseline_adv} can be rewritten as the minimization of some sort of quotient norm on the quotient $\sigma$-algebra $\B_\nu(\domain)$.
 Interestingly, the choice of $\nu$ does not yet matter here. \begin{proposition} For any Borel measure $\nu$ on $\domain$ it holds that

 \end{proposition} \begin{remark}[Similarity to quotient norms] The reason why we connect this reformulation with the quotient $\sigma$-algebra is that the objective function in \labelcref{eq:adv_relaxed} has strong similarities with the quotient norm on a quotient Banach space $X/N$, which is given by